 - To assist those involved in the education and training of professionals to disseminate relevant knowledge to ensure the attainment of high clinical standards in all aspects of practice.

 - To support and promote the continuing development of Spinal Cord Injury Care Pathways that promote and support the provision of comprehensive Spinal Cord Injury Services within a UK/Irish network of specialist Spinal Cord Injuries Centres and the development of core standards for the support and management of Spinal Cord Injured people outside of such specialist Centres.

-- To convene an annual, educational and scientific conference that will provide a forum for the exchange, discussion and review of all matters relating to the clinical management of spinal cord injury.
+- To convene an annual, educational and scientific conference that will provide a forum for the exchange, discussion and review of matters relating to the management of spinal cord injuries.

 - To provide the opportunity for professionals working with people with spinal cord injuries to network and share expertise and experience.

-- To collate and disseminate scientific and clinical information through publications, correspondence, symposia and other seminars.
+- To promote, support, collate and disseminate scientific and clinical information through publications, correspondence, symposia and other seminars.